-1. Bedrock geology: The Antarctic continent and its lithospheric plate play important but poorly understood roles in global tectonic architecture, leading contradictory to hypotheses.
+1. Bedrock geology: The Antarctic continent and its lithospheric plate play important but poorly understood roles in global tectonic architecture, leading to contradictory hypotheses.
 Antarctica is considered aseismic, but if so, it would be unique among all of the continents.
 Its plate is surrounded by midocean-ridges, and hence should be under compression, yet there are active extensional regimes.
-The West Antarctic Rift System is one of the largest on Earth, and currently known attributes are unique, with only one rift shoulder and being largely below sea level.
+The West Antarctic Rift System is one of the largest on Earth, and currently known attributes are unique, by having only one rift shoulder and by being largely below sea level.
 Constraints on composition and age of basement rocks of interior East Antarctica would place better constraints on Precambrian provinces and evolution of the Antarctic shield for verifying current models.
 The state of stress in basement rocks is required for evaluating seismicity and extensional regimes.
 Boreholes through the ice into crustal rocks are needed to conduct passive and active seismic experiments for delineating crustal structure.

 Continental topography is a significant control on glaciation; rising mountains and higher elevations focus snow accumulation and become nivation centers for ice sheets.
-Sampling bedrock to determine its age is important for reconstructing paleo-topography for glaciological modeling of Antarctic Ice Sheet history.
+Sampling bedrock to determine its age and constrain its cooling history using important thermochronology is for supercontinent reconstruction, understanding the tectonic history of the continent as well as reconstructing paleo-topography glaciological modeling of Antarctic Ice Sheet history.
 Access boreholes to the ice sheet bed are required to recover short rock and sediment cores for these studies.
 Locations should be based on best estimates of bedrock geology, bed paleo-topography, and plausible ice sheet extents based on models.

 In Greenland the ice sheet has waxed and waned during the past 2.5 million years.
-Erosion of mountains and ice sheet modeling simulated the past changes (Solgaard, 2011).
-Access to old ice and basal rocks/material is needed to learn the story (Lunt, 2010).
+Erosion of mountains and ice sheet modeling have simulated past changes, but access to old ice and basal rocks/material is needed for verification and full understanding.

-2. Subglacial basins and sedimentary records: The records of glaciation and its variations in Antarctica are found in scattered terrestrial deposits and sedimentary basins and can be compared with offshore records have been collected near the margins.
+2. Subglacial basins and sedimentary records:

+The records of glaciation and its variations in Antarctica are found in scattered terrestrial deposits and sedimentary basins and can be compared with offshore records have been collected near the margins.
 Interior subglacial basins also likely contain proxy records of paleoclimate and ice sheet history to complement these records from the continental margins.
-Three main categories of sedimentary targets are: subglacial lakes, West Antarctica and East Antarctica geological basins.
+Three main categories of sedimentary targets are: subglacial lakes, West Antarctic sedimentary basins, and East Antarctica basins.
 Each category may have a variety of origins and histories because of differing locations relative to the ice sheet margin and magnitudes of past ice sheet fluctuations.
 Thus, they may provide valuable archives of paleo-ice sheet and paleoclimatic changes.

 Subglacial lakes occur throughout the continent, the largest being subglacial Lake Vostok, which is thought to contain a sedimentary record, as does subglacial Lake Ellsworth and probably others.
 In West Antarctica, the stratigraphic record in various basins and probable rifted grabens may contain a mid-late Mesozoic and Cenozoic history of West Antarctic evolution and paleoclimate history.
 Two low regions within the Wilkes Land sector of East Antarctica (Aurora and Wilkes Subglacial Basins) appear as broad down-warped basins filled by marine and non-marine strata.
 They may well contain evidence of the much debated past dynamics and paleoclimate of the East Antarctic Ice Sheet.
+Recently, Mengel and Levermann (2014) suggested that the portion of the East Antarctic ice sheet overlying the Wilkes Subglacial Basin is held back by only a narrow, low coastal rim, raising cause for concern about ice-sheet stability.

 Illustration showing the aquatic system that scientists believe is buried beneath the Antarctic ice sheet.
-Credit: National Science Foundation, Photo Gallery)
+Credit: National Science Foundation, Photo Gallery